 For starters, senior forward Lamar Patterson isn’t the world-beater that some Pitt fans believe.
 He is a very good player with a very high basketball IQ, which is why he is so dangerous in screen-and-roll situations.
-But, against Duke and Virginia, we saw two different defenses use two different tactics to take Patterson out of his element.
+But, against the Duke Blue Devils and Virginia Cavailers, we saw two different defenses use two different tactics to take Patterson out of his element.

-The Blue Devils’ ability to deny players the ball is nothing short of spectacular.
-After the loss to Duke, Patterson attributed his struggles to the fact that the Blue Devils, particularly sophomore guard Rodney Hood, denied him the ball.
+Duke is really good at denying players the ball.
+After their loss, Patterson attributed his struggles to the fact that the Blue Devils, particularly sophomore guard Rodney Hood, denied him the ball so often.
 Duke is somewhat unique in that they play a hybrid up-the-line/on-the-line man-to-man defense in a closed stance.

 Still, early in the game the team had success in pick-and-roll situations.
 It didn’t help that senior forward Talib Zanna was unable to finish around the rim in those situations.
 His defender probably stopped caring (an exaggeration) when Zanna rolled towards the basket after awhile.